sonatype-nexus-community/terraform-provider-sonatyperepo/docs/data-sources/capabilities.md

 <a id="nestedatt--capabilities"></a>
 ### Nested Schema for `capabilities`

-Read-Only:
+Required:

 - `enabled` (Boolean) Whether the Capability is enabled.
 - `id` (String) Internal ID of the Capability.
-- `notes` (String) Notes about the configured Capability.
 - `properties` (Map of String) Properties of the Capability.
 - `type` (String) Type of the Capability.

+Read-Only:

+- `notes` (String) Notes about the configured Capability.